-While performing a site visit, an epoxy flooring contractor needs to gather information to properly assess how they will build a durable flooring system that matches the existing conditions, the introduced conditions and the building perimeters.
+While performing a site visit, an epoxy flooring contractor needs to gather information to properly assess how they will build a concrete epoxy flooring system that matches the existing conditions, the introduced conditions and the building perimeters.

 Understanding the existing conditions will dictate the appropriate preparation to ensure surface contaminants are removed and that the appropriate base layers of an epoxy floor are installed.

-For example, if your existing floor is tile, a specific primer is made to etch the tile and aid in bond, but may increase the overall cost.
+For example, if your existing floor is tile, a specific primer is made to etch the tile and aid in bond, but may increase the overall epoxy flooring cost.

 Providing The Contractor With Information